Quickstart

 , which must be loaded as a content script

-Make sure you've downloaded the latest builds of both.
+Make sure you've downloaded of both.

 Your extension's manifest.json